cassiePython/cddfm3d/README.md

 python evaluate.py --name apnet_wpdc --model APModel
 ```

-Some results of the APNet:
+Some testing results of APNet (pre-trained model with only 4K images, 3800 for training and 200 for testing):

 <img src='imgs/results_APnet.png'/>